MikeOMa/AICrowdInsurance/README.md

 # AiCrowd-InsuranceGame

-Tamas Papp's, My attempt at the AiCrowd Insurance market simulation competition.
+Tamas Papp's and My attempt at the AiCrowd Insurance market simulation competition.

 We no longer have access to the data so this is just left here for legacy.